Toto Vespin II vs Toto Drake II – Reviews and Comparisons

 1. Toilet Flushing Power

-Toto uses 2 different types of flushing system to describe a toilet.
-The first one is based on how much water the toilet consumes per flush and the second is based on how the water enters the bowl from the tank.
+Toto uses 2 different types of flushing systems to describe a toilet.
+The first one is based on how much water the toilet consumes per flush, and the second is based on how the water enters the bowl from the tank.

-Both Toto Vespin II and Toto Drake II uses Toto’s tornado flushing system.
-This system involves the use of two nozzles on each side of the toilet bowl instead of the usual rim holes all around bowl rim.
+Both Toto Vespin II and Toto Drake II use Toto’s tornado flushing system.
+This system involves the use of two nozzles on each side of the toilet bowl instead of the usual rim holes all around the bowl rim.

-During flushing, water from the toilet tank enters the bowl through this nozzles, vortexes around the bowl like a tornado before flushing the waste away.
+During flushing, water from the toilet tank enters the bowl through this nozzle and vortexes around the bowl like a tornado before flushing the waste away.

-Apart from being one of the best flushing system, the tornado flushing system is also very good in scrubbing and rinsing the bowl.
+Apart from being one of the best flushing systems, the tornado flushing system is also very good at scrubbing and rinsing the bowl.

 Both Toto Drake II and Toto Vespin II use 1.28 gallons of water per flush and can hence be sold all over the United States.
 They are compliant with the requirements of both EPA’s WaterSense and CalGreen.